 In February 2020, a warrant was issued for Jacob Zuma's arrest after he failed to appear in court.

-As of 2020 South Africa is the world's 24th largest arms exporter, the only nation in Africa.
+As of 2020 South Africa is the world's 24th largest arms exporter, and the only nation in Africa.

-In 2020, tourism sharply dropped to 0.81% of South Africa's GDP due to the COVID-19 pandemic.
+In 2020, there was a sharp drop in the tourism industry's contribution to South Africa's GDP to 0.81% due to travel restrictions caused by the COVID-19 pandemic.

 According to the 2022 census, the three most spoken first languages in South Africa are Zulu (24.4%), Xhosa (16.6%), and Afrikaans (10.6%).